EricCabrol/Metro/README.md

 - `plot_all_decel.py` : plots all calibrated accelerations found in a folder

-- `plot_two_trips.py` allows to compare two recordings, both for calibrated and uncalibrated data
+- `plot_trips_selection.py` allows to compare a selection of trips, both for calibrated/uncalibrated and raw/filtered data

+- `plot_FFT_single_trip.py`: plots the FFT of calibrated accel of a single trip

 **Identifying stops from acceleration recordings**